wyf7107/CS411Group7/UseCases.md

   </tr>
   <tr>
    <td> Alternative Flows: </td>
    <td> 1.0.
-User goes straight to map without selecting contact.
-System will respond with all contacts near the user. </td>
+User types in the full name of a user, the contact name will still be displayed </td>
   <tr>
   <tr>
    <td> Exceptions: </td>